+julie-kelly@redwoods.edu

-karen-reiss@redwoods.edu ZOOM Office hours: TBA
+ZOOM Office Hours and Study session: TBA

 Catalog Description

 An introductory course on human anatomy that includes the study of the gross and microscopic structure of all organ systems of the human body with emphasis on the relationship between structure and function.
 Laboratory work includes microscopy, dissection, and the study of human cadavers.